District

 Term: May 2027

-Board President - American Association of University Women, Las Cruces Board Vice President - National Women's History Project Board President
+- Board President, American Association of University Women, Las Cruces

-- National Coalition for Sex Equity in Education Board Vice Chair
+- Board Vice President, National Coalition for Sex Equity in Education

 Peter Pruett